Our use of Cookies

 What are the fees for UK PBR?

 Fees for UK PBR can be found on GOV.UK PBR.
 The UK operates a policy of full cost recovery.
-Anticipating an economy of scale from an increased number of applications, the administration fee has been reduced from 1 January 2021.

 Who makes UK PBR decisions?